RupakKadhare15/Birdscribe-Ai/README.md

 # Birdscribe AI
 ![logo](assets/final_logo.png)

-Birdscribe AI is a Streamlit-based application that allows users to detect birds in images and videos using a YOLO model.
-It then retrieves additional information about the detected bird species using a large language model (LLM) hosted on Hugging Face.
+BirdScribe AI is a Streamlit-powered app that allows users to effortlessly detect birds in images and videos.
+It provides detailed information about each species, all at your fingertips, powered by a large language model (LLM)

 ### Overview ♾️
-## Key Features
 - AI-Powered Bird Detection – Uses YOLO-based Computer Vision to identify 200+ bird species from images and videos.
 - Conversational Bird Insights – Integrates Mistral-7B LLM to provide species details, habitat information, and conservation status.
 - Real-Time Identification – Quickly detects birds and displays relevant information to aid researchers, birdwatchers, and conservationists.
 - User-Friendly Interface – Developed with Streamlit, ensuring a smooth and accessible experience for all users.
 - Community-Driven Conservation – Encourages citizen scientists to contribute data, fostering global engagement in bird conservation.

 ## Inspiration 🌄
-1. **Passion for Wildlife Conservation** – Inspired by the urgent need to protect bird species from habitat loss, climate change, and declining populations.
+- **Passion for Wildlife Conservation** – Inspired by the urgent need to protect bird species from habitat loss, climate change, and declining populations.
-2. **Bridging AI & Nature** – Leveraging Computer Vision and LLMs to make bird identification and query accessible, fast, and intelligent.
+- **Bridging AI & Nature** – Leveraging Computer Vision and LLMs to make bird identification and query accessible, fast, and intelligent.
-3. **Empowering Bird Enthusiasts & Researchers** – Creating a free, AI-driven tool for birdwatchers, students, and conservationists to identify and learn about birds effortlessly.
+- **Empowering Bird Enthusiasts & Researchers** – Creating a free, AI-driven tool for birdwatchers, students, and conservationists to identify and learn about birds effortlessly.
-4. **Fostering Environmental Awareness** – Encouraging people to explore, appreciate, and protect biodiversity through technology-driven education.
+- **Fostering Environmental Awareness** – Encouraging people to explore, appreciate, and protect biodiversity through technology-driven education.

 BirdScribe AI merges innovation with impact, promoting wildlife conservation and awareness while aligning with UN SDGs 4 (Quality Education), 13 (Climate Action), and 15 (Life on Land).